 Sarepta Therapeutics (SRPT) Received its Third Buy in a Row

-After Piper Sandler and Nomura gave Sarepta Therapeutics (NASDAQ: SRPT) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Gena Wang maintained a Buy rating on Sarepta Therapeutics yesterday and set a price target of $192.00.
-The company’s shares closed last Monday at $107.67.
+After Piper Sandler and Nomura gave Sarepta Therapeutics (NASDAQ: SRPT) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
+Analyst Ritu Baral maintained a Buy rating on Sarepta Therapeutics today and set a price target of $213.00.
+The company’s shares closed last Monday at $120.06.

-According to TipRanks.com, Wang is a 5-star analyst with an average return of 20.8% and a 50.5% success rate.
-Wang covers the Healthcare sector, focusing on stocks such as BioMarin Pharmaceutical, Crispr Therapeutics AG, and Eidos Therapeutics.
+According to TipRanks.com, Baral is a 5-star analyst with an average return of 17.7% and a 50.2% success rate.
+Baral covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Milestone Pharmaceuticals, and Madrigal Pharmaceuticals.

 See today’s analyst top recommended stocks >>